Guilt and shame are common emotions for people recovering from experience or trauma that has directly hurt themselves or other people.

 You need to figure out why you feel this sense of responsibility and then start actively working on letting it go.
 Only after you let the sense of responsibility go will you actually be able to help others.

 There are a few different things people can do to deal with their guilt while in recovery.
-First of all, it is important to recognize the place of guilt as a learning tool, not as a punishment.
+First of all, it is important to recognise the place of guilt as a learning tool, not as a punishment.

 If you look at guilt as a learning tool, you can work to let go of excess guilt (oftentimes talking with a therapist can be beneficial for this.)
 After you let go of excess guilt, you can start focusing on making amends and moving forward.
 Once again, a therapist of some sort can be helpful during this process.

 If you are not careful, guilt can become a dangerous cycle, which leads you to a worsening addiction.
 There are four steps you can take to break the cycle of guilt.
-First of all, you need to recognize that feelings of shame and excessive guilt are not productive.
+First of all, you need to recognise that feelings of shame and excessive guilt are not productive.

 Second, you can ask for the forgiveness of anyone who you have hurt.
 Third, let go of things that are out of control, whether they are in the past, present, or future.
 And finally, forgive yourself; this can be a long process, but it is extremely important.